jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 	- Limit order at a price target
 	- Trailing stop losses (Can use ccxt for this)
 	- Sell in chunks over user specified time (done)
+	- Allow different hold times for different users and keywords
 - Reduce fees using BNB coin and check working for all trades (done)
 - Trade notification system
 	- Slack API